FredChin/RunApp/README.md

-#RunApp

-##Introduction
+# RunApp
-RunApp is a tool for Windows that let you launch program from Run dialog, efficiently.
+RunApp is a tool for Windows that let you launch program from the Run dialog, efficiently.

-##About
-Author: Fuwei Chin
-Email: fuweichin@gmail.com

-##Install
+## Install
 1. Start install.bat to install RunApp
-*The installer will make a directory(we call it Command Shortcuts) and add the directory to user environment path, then copy necessary files to the directory.*

-###Note
-You may need to re-login to have the new user environment path applied, but not always.
+2. You may need to log out and re-login to complete the installation.

-##Usage

-###Preparation
+## Usage
-1. Right click on a program executable(or its shortcut), send it yo "命令快捷方式".
+1. Right click on a executable program or shortcut(take foo.exe as an example), select "Send to" "命令快捷方式".
-*RunApp will create a shortcut link(or copy) to directory Command Shortcuts*

-###Enjoyment
-1. Press Windows+R to open the Run dialog.
-2. Enter a program name which had ever been sent to RunApp context menu.
+2. Press Win+R to open the Run dialog, enter a program name(e.g. foo) which had ever been sent to RunApp context menu.
-*If no accident, the program will be started*

-##Uninstall
+## Uninstall
-Start uninstall.bat to uninstall RunApp.
+1. Start uninstall.bat to uninstall RunApp.